Configuring PyPhi

 return 0

-This measure can then be used by setting config.MEASURE = 'ALWAYS_ZERO'.
+This measure can then be used by setting config.REPERTOIRE_DISTANCE = 'ALWAYS_ZERO'.

 If the measure is asymmetric you should register it using the asymmetric keyword argument.
 See distance for examples.